hadley/adv-r/Subsetting.md

 ### Lists

-Subsetting a list in exactly the same way as subsetting an atomic vector.
-Note that subsetting a list with `[` will always return a list: see below for the other subsetting operators that will let you pull out the components of the list.
+Subsetting a list in works exactly the same way as subsetting an atomic vector.
+Subsetting a list with `[` will always return a list: see below for the other subsetting operators that will let you pull out the components of the list.

 ### Matrices and arrays

-Subsetting matrices (2d) and arrays (>2d) is a basic generalisation of 1d subsetting: you supply a 1d index for each dimension separated by a column.
-Blank now becomes useful, because you use it when (e.g.) you want to return all the rows or all the columns.
+The most important way of subsetting matrices (2d) and arrays (>2d) is a simple generalisation of 1d subsetting: you supply a 1d index for each dimension, separated by a comma.
+Blank subsetting now becomes useful, because you use it when (e.g.) you want to return all the rows or all the columns.

 ```R
 a <- matrix(1:9, nrow = 3)